ADD CONDITION

 If you experience symptoms like wheezing, facial swelling, or rash, stop using Bactoshield and seek medical help immediately.

-Can Bactoshield be used during pregnancy?
+Can Bactoshield be used on infants?

 Store Bactoshield at 20-25°C (68-77°F) and avoid excessive heat above 40°C (104°F).